alexanderchoban/resume/Resume.md

 2014 - Present
 <br />

+**Development Team Supervisor**
+* Works on an Agile Development team in a quality first and constantly improving environment
+* Manages team of .NET Software Engineers and SDET Engineers
+* Responsible for team performance, issues, and morale
+* Sets team goals and wrote performance reviews

 **React Technical Lead**
 * Technical Lead for a team of six developers building an ecommerce React UI
 * Developed modern React and Redux applications using container component design
+* Wrote unit and integration tests using Jest and Enzyme
 * Designed and created a component library for React applications
 * Led development and documentation of programming and testing standards
 * Partnered with UX team to create design patterns that fit accessibility and branding guidelines
 * Communicated team status and accomplishments to POs, other team leads, and management
-* Performed code reviews of other developers' code
+* Performed code reviews of colleagues' code

 **.NET Software Engineer**
 * Created restful APIs using .NET Core
 * Maintained a custom ecommerce MVC application
 * Managed SQL database design and migrations
+* Wrote and maintained SQL stored procedures
-* Wrote unit and integration tests using xUnit, Jest, and Enzyme
+* Wrote unit and integration tests using xUnit
 * Used docker to build and test containers

 **Technical Business Analyst**
-* Worked on an Agile Development team in a quality first and constantly improving environment
 * Led internal team meetings including, Stand ups, Retros, and Sprint Planning
 * Served as a liaison for IT Managers, development staff, and the project stakeholders
 * Performed gap analyses and documented client's business requests